Technical: How do you measure the accuracy of your work?

 Carol advised in the sale of a global multi-billion dollar energy company and served as a sub-segment controller/CFO for Siemens.
 She helps companies grow through acquisitions, fundraising, and strategic advisory.
 Carol has built some of the most sophisticated financial models for high-tech startups as well as large corporations and infrastructure projects.
 Freelancing allows her to broaden her industry focus while working with very driven CEOs.Show More

-Looking for Interim Financial Controllers experts?
+Looking for Interim Financial Controllers?
 Check out Toptal’s interim financial controllers.

 Toptal Connects the Top 3% of Freelance Talent All Over The World.